apideck-libraries/portman/CHANEGLOG.md

+## v1.3.2 - (2021-07-09)

+### Globals

+- Added option to define `portmanReplacements` for handling search & replace values after the Portman injection.

+### Bug Fix

+- Fix to handle remote sources ending with a trailing /

 ## v1.3.1 - (2021-07-09)

 ### Config Validation

-- use draft06 for shcema validation
+- use draft06 for schema validation

 ## v1.3.0 - (2021-07-09)